 As a sailors’ haunt, Rotherhithe attracted more than its share of pirates and smugglers, and was also home to a thriving trade in ‘bodysnatching’ or grave-robbing.
 One place-name, Cuckold’s Point, gives you an idea of some of the other activities the suburb was famous for!

 In 1843 the first Thames tunnel opened at Rotherhithe, constructed by the famous Brunel father-son engineering team.
 Today you can visit the Brunel Museum to learn more about this and other marvels of Victorian engineering.

-For more things to do in Rotherhithe visit the picturesque St Mary’s Church with its many voyaging associations, walk along the riverfront to enjoy an excellent view of Tower Bridge, and explore the beautiful but little-known Russia Dock Woodland.
+There are plenty of other things to do in Rotherhithe.
+Visit the picturesque St Mary’s Church with its many voyaging associations, walk along the riverfront to enjoy an excellent view of Tower Bridge, and explore the beautiful but little-known Russia Dock Woodland.